 It can be your family, friends, co-workers or yourself.
 Let’s take action together for a better mental health.

-The overall goal of the Prevention and Promotion Programs is to build community capacity through empowering individuals with the knowledge of mental health and resources so that they can play a more active role when it comes to their mental health.
-As well, the suite of programs aim to build community capacity by providing accurate information to reduce stigma, by advocating equal access to mental health services, and by encouraging community participation.
+The overall goal of the Prevention and Promotion Program is to build community capacity through empowering individuals with the knowledge of mental health and resources so that they can play a more active role when it comes to their mental health.
+Our programs aim to build community capacity by providing accurate information to reduce stigma, by advocating equal access to mental health services, and by encouraging community participation.

-Based on an empowerment and capacity building approach, our Prevention and Promotion Programs deliver:
+Based on an empowerment and capacity building approach, our Prevention and Promotion Program delivers:

 - Community Engagement – to develop capacity through training and developing volunteers; involving community individuals in program planning and development through the Community Advisory Committee; collaborating and coordinating with other ethno-specific community agencies